Gardening for Beginners 🌱 START HERE

 Q. How does polymeric sand work?

 Polymeric sand is a mixture of sand, adhesive, and sometimes Portland cement.
-Once pushed into the joints, water activates the adhesive, making the grains of sand bond together, as well as to the pavers, to create a durable surface.
+Once you push it into the joints, you use water to activate the adhesive.
+This makes the grains of sand bond to each other as well as the pavers, creating a durable surface.

 Q. Can water drain through a polymeric sand?